Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 Laughing It Off

 I just sat there, staring at it, and burst out laughing.
 It was such a ridiculous outcome, but after all that hard work, I felt oddly proud of what I’d created—even if it didn’t go as planned.
-I posted a pic of it on social media, and folks were kind enough to comment on it, saying it had personality.
+I posted a pic of it on media, and folks were kind enough to comment on it, saying it had personality.
 “Yeah, personality,” I laughed to myself.

 A Heartfelt Takeaway